Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: S2 Waveform Modeling Details

 \subsection{Event Selection}

+The average waveforms for top SiPMs are ideally computed for EL events occurring right below the SiPM under investigation.
+In our simple TPC, such events are selected with the fraction of S2 light seen by the top SiPM channel in question, $i$,

+Fig.~\ref{fig:fraction_cuts} (top) shows an example $f_i$ distribution.
+In this analysis we select events with $f_i>0.7f_{i,max}$, where $f_{i, max}$ is the maximum $f_i$ value for the distribution.
+Because $f_{i, max}$ varies for different SiPM channels, the minimum $f_i$ value ranges between 0.45 for Ch 1 and 0.59 for Ch 0.
+The effect of this cut can be seen in the bottom subfigure, where only large area pulses are selected.
+The use of large pulses with sufficient numbers of photons also ensures an accurate calculation of $t_{half}$ -- the time a pulse reaches 50\% of its maximum amplitude, which is used to align individual event waveforms for averaging.
+We also reject events with sizes greater than the $^{241}$Am end-point (Fig.~\ref{fig:exFits}), which are attributed to background events with less understood origins.

-In computing the average waveform, we align the individual event waveforms by the timestamp at which the pulse reaches 50\% of its maximum amplitude, known as $t_{half}$.
-To obtain an accurate measure of $t_{half}$, we need to have a large pulse that populates the underlying timing distribution with a sufficient number of photons.
-For a given top channel, the fraction of S2 light seen by the channel in question, $i$, is We can bin $f_i$ into a histogram, as illustrated in Fig.~\ref{fig:fraction_cuts}, and find the maximum $f_i$ value $f_{i, max}$.
-The selected events used for computing the average waveform are those with $f_i>0.7f_{i,max}$, as shown in Fig.~\ref{fig:fraction_cuts}.
-The top channels, 0, 1, and 2, are directly above the bottom channels, 4, 3, and 5, respectively.
-As such, the average waveforms for the bottom channel are computed using the same event selection as the channel directly above them in the gas.
-However, these cuts do not work in pure argon for Chs 1 and 3, since the quartz window of Ch 1 does not allow $f_{1,max}$ to encompasses a majority of the S2 light in pure argon.
-Instead, for pure argon, the events used to compute the average waveforms for Chs 1 and 3 are those for which \textit{either} Ch 0 or Ch 2 sees has $f_i>0.7f_{i,max}$.
+Following the same principle, the average waveforms for the bottom channels are computed using the same events selected as for the channel directly above them in the gas~\footnote{The top channels, 0, 1, and 2, are directly above the bottom channels, 4, 3, and 5, respectively.}.
+However, these ``canonical'' selections do not work for Chs 1 and 3 in pure argon because the quartz window of Ch 1 blocks argon EL light and does not collect significant S2 light.
+Instead, for pure argon, the events used to compute the average waveforms for Chs 1 and 3 are those for which \textit{either} Ch 0 or Ch 2 has $f_i>0.7f_{i,max}$; we refer to this cut as the ``alternative'' selection.
+The two event selection criteria are illustrated in the inset of Fig.~\ref{fig:canonical_alternate_avgwf}, and are used for the main analysis presented in Sec.~\ref{sec:s2_shape}.

-When we look at the integral spectrum for each top channel pulse, we notice that $^{241}$Am events have a clear drop-off in counts past a certain integral value (Fig.~\ref{fig:exFits}).
-Events with an integral greater than the $^{241}$Am end-point are background events, and a maximum integral cut is also applied to each of the top channels.
-We know this since we took data with both a 10~$\mu$Ci and a 500~$\mu$Ci source placed at the same location, and the end-point was far clearer with the 500~$\mu$Ci source.